Historic Hudson Valley: History

+Initial acquisitions

-Historic Hudson Valley was formally founded in 1951 as Sleepy Hollow Restorations by John D. Rockefeller Jr., when the state of New York chartered the organization as a non-profit educational institution.
-Historic Hudson Valley continues to operate under the same charter.
+John D. Rockefeller Jr. founded Sleepy Hollow Restorations in 1951 as a non-profit educational institution chartered in the state of New York.
+Now known as Historic Hudson Valley, it continues to operate under the same charter.

-John D. Rockefeller Jr., who was deeply interested in preserving places of historic importance, had provided the funding for the establishment of Colonial Williamsburg, among other projects.
-He created Sleepy Hollow Restorations to preserve Sunnyside, the home of the celebrated writer Washington Irving; Philipsburg Manor; and Van Cortlandt Manor.
-He saw in all three the potential to educate the public about the history and culture of the Hudson River Valley and wished to assure their preservation and public access.
+Rockefeller, who had a life-long philanthropic interest in the restoration and preservation of places of historic importance, had previously provided funding for several such projects, most notably the establishment of Colonial Williamsburg in the late 1920s.

-In 1945, Rockefeller purchased Sunnyside from Washington Irving's collateral descendants and underwrote its restoration.
-In 1950, Rockefeller arranged for the transfer of the title to Philipsburg Manor, which had been operated by the Historic Society of the Tarrytowns, to Sleepy Hollow Restorations, and in 1953, he acquired Van Cortlandt Manor and brought a team of historians and architects from Colonial Williamsburg to restore and refurnish it.
+In 1945, Rockefeller purchased Sunnyside, the home of early 19th-century author Washington Irving, from Irving's collateral descendants.
+In 1950, Rockefeller arranged transfer of title of Philipsburg Manor (which had been operated by the Historic Society of the Tarrytowns) to Sleepy Hollow Restorations.
+In 1953, he acquired Van Cortlandt Manor, and brought a team of historians and architects from Colonial Williamsburg to restore it.